JDLMendi/am-documentation/src/content/docs/osc-messaging/listening.md

 ---
-title: How to use
+title: Listing to Messages
 description: A guide in my new Starlight docs site.
 ---

-How to use the AM
+Listening for OSC messages